 Purchases are made on external affiliate company websites: When a reader clicks on an affiliate link located on Close-to-Nature.org to purchase an item, the reader buys the item from the seller directly (not from Close-to-Nature.org).
 Amazon and/or other companies pay Close-to-Nature.org a small commission or other compensation for promoting their website or products through their affiliate program.

 Prices are exactly the same for you if your purchase is through an affiliate or non-affiliate link.
 You will not pay more by clicking through the link.

 I use two main types of affiliate programs:

-Close-to-Nature is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon properties including, but not limited to, amazon.com (Amazon.ca).
+Close-to-Nature participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon properties, including, but not limited to, amazon.com (Amazon.ca).
 Amazon offers a small commission on products sold through their affiliate links.

 Anytime you see a link that looks like astore.com/… or amazon.com… it can be assumed that it is an Amazon affiliate link.

 These affiliate links work the same way: if you click the link and buy the product, the blogger gets a percentage of the sale or some other compensation.
 Things like e-book bundles, e-courses, and online packages are usually affiliate links, as well.
 Again, prices are not different if you use these affiliate links.
 You will not pay more by clicking through to the link.
 These links are not “pay per click”, unless otherwise denoted.

 What about sponsored content?

 I do not write sponsored posts.
 I want to bring you real, unbiased information.
 However, if a post is sponsored by a company and it is a paid sponsorship, I will disclose this clearly in the beginning of the post.